OWASP AIVSS · Race-test fixture · Co-author

 AI Vulnerability Scoring System

-AIVSS is the OWASP standard for scoring vulnerabilities in AI systems — the AI counterpart to CVSS.
-AiEGIS authored the race-test fixture for the enforcement-effectiveness dimension.
+AIVSS is the OWASP standard for scoring vulnerabilities in AI systems — the AI counterpart to CVSS. aiegis authored the race-test fixture for the enforcement-effectiveness dimension.
 This page explains what AIVSS measures, where the spec lives, and how to apply it to your own AI agents.

 What it is